KauanMess/IDS-IPS-Implementation-with-Snort/README.md

 - **flex**
 - **iptables**

-Remember to activate promiscuous mode and place all machines on an internal network/bridge in your virtual machine so that snort can act as an IDS/IPS, in this case we use VirtualBox but you just need to activate it too, as in the following image:
+Remember to activate promiscuous mode and place all machines on an internal network/bridge in your virtual machine so that snort can act as an IPS, in this case we use VirtualBox but you just need to activate it too, as in the following image:

 ![Screenshot_11](https://github.com/user-attachments/assets/4d677551-db38-4cde-9de3-389098a982e4)